Chapter 59: The Role of Observer — Observer and Observed

 - Previous: Problems resist due to their self-referential nature

-59.2 The Consciousness-Mathematics Interface
+59.2 The Observer-Mathematics Interface

-Axiom 59.1 (Fundamental Consciousness Principle):
+Axiom 59.1 (Fundamental Observer Principle):

 Examples:

-- Number theory: How consciousness counts itself
+- Number theory: How observer counts itself

 59.3 The Observer Effect in Mathematics